Azure/apiops/docs/apiops/3-apimTools/apimtools-azdo-2-3-new.md

 ---

 > **Note**
-> Please note that the instructions on this page pertain to new and simplified setup which was introduced with release v.3.0.0
+> The instructions on this page pertain to new and simplified setup which was introduced with release v3.0.0
 <br />
 The older setup [can be found here](https://azure.github.io/apiops/apiops/3-apimTools/apimtools-github-2-4-old.html).

+> **Note**
+> Starting with release v4.0.0 both windows and linux build agents are supported.
+Thus you will notice that starting with v4.0.0 there are separate binaries (extractor and publisher) get generated for each OS.

 ## Configure APIM tools in Azure DevOps